thinegan/cloudformation-mongodb/README.md

 ![CloudManager-Setup35](images/cm10_deploy_ssl1.png)

 Now continue the previous step for the rest of the servers.
-Mostly the update is just the following : sslMode = requireSSL sslPEMKeyFile = /etc/ssl/certs/mongodb.pem
+Mostly the update is just the following :
+sslMode = requireSSL
+sslPEMKeyFile = /etc/ssl/certs/mongodb.pem
 You will see the icon changes in your replicaset during this process.
 ![CloudManager-Setup36](images/cm10_deploy_ssl2.png)

 Save, Review, Confirm and Deploy.
 ![CloudManager-Setup37](images/cm10_deploy_ssl3.png)

+Proceed to Confirm and Deploy
+![CloudManager-Setup38](images/cm10_deploy_ssl4.png)

 Once Deploy is completed, you can double check the SSL/TLS changes by select a host and click the connect option to see example of connection command.
-![CloudManager-Setup38](images/cm10_deploy_ssl4.png)
+![CloudManager-Setup39](images/cm11_test_deployment1.png)

 Click "Metric" to monitor all MongoDB Traffic/Usage.
-![CloudManager-Setup39](images/cm11_test_deployment1.png)
+![CloudManager-Setup40](images/cm12_monitor_cluster1.png)

 Refer to "Data Explorer" for overall Data list.
-![CloudManager-Setup40](images/cm12_monitor_cluster1.png)
+![CloudManager-Setup41](images/cm13_test_data1.png)

 Adding a New User.
 Click "Add New User".
-![CloudManager-Setup41](images/cm13_test_data1.png)
+![CloudManager-Setup42](images/cm14_add_user_role1.png)

 Add the following.
 Identitier: test (dbname)
 username: user1
 Roles: dbOwner
 Password: xxxxxx
 Click "Add User".
-![CloudManager-Setup42](images/cm14_add_user_role1.png)
+![CloudManager-Setup43](images/cm14_add_user_role2.png)

 Save, Review and Deploy.
-![CloudManager-Setup43](images/cm14_add_user_role2.png)
+![CloudManager-Setup44](images/cm14_add_user_role3.png)

 Once changes take effects.
 You can double check your changes in your cli.
-![CloudManager-Setup44](images/cm14_add_user_role3.png)

 ![CloudManager-Setup45](images/cm14_add_user_role4.png)

 Troubleshoot Slow Query by Checking "Real Time" and check slowest operation.